 Decode Complex Pricing

 LTL pricing involves factors like freight class, weight, and distance.
-Familiarize yourself with the National Motor Freight Classification (NMFC) system to accurately determine your freight class.
-Many shippers find that investing in dimensioning equipment helps avoid costly reclassification fees.
+Familiarize yourself with the National Motor Freight Classification (NMFC) list to accurately determine your freight class.
+Many shippers find that investing in dimensioning equipment helps avoid costly reclassification fees that routinely run $75-$150 per misclassified shipment.

 Try to negotiate volume-based discounts with carriers if you ship frequently.
-(Loyalty Logistics leverages its network to secure competitive rates for clients.)
+Loyalty Logistics leverages its network to secure competitive rates for small business clients.

 Harness Technology for Visibility